BIOCHAR? What is THAT???

 Biochar Flame Cap Kilns or Burn Rings

-Pyramid Kilns ($380) make 55 gallons, burn hot with no cold corners and looks great in your backyard.
-They are built from 12gauge steel, open bottom and finished with linseed oil.
+Pyramid Kilns ($420) make 50 gallons, burn hot with no cold corners and looks great in your backyard.
+They are built from 12gauge steel, open bottom, handles for moving the kiln when cold and finished with coconut oil.

 If you are in Central Florida, message on PKBiochar’s Facebook Messenger.
 Or Paul’s Facebook Marketplace ad for biochar. or Text Paul at {3 five 2} 988-0086.